Forget hydrogen – here comes biomethane

 So, if we already have something that is carbon neutral, that produces just very little Nitrogen Oxides (that can easily be filtered and hydrogen also produces them when burned), that does not produce fine particles or sulfur oxides, then I cannot understand why everyone is so gung-ho on a dangerous, technologically demanding and expensive secondary energy carrier such as hydrogen.

-Any farmer can produce biomethane from livestock wastes or energy crop.
+Any farmer can produce biomethane from livestock wastes or energy crops.
 The processes are known and have a good operational record.
-It’s easy and well proven.
-Hydrogen is usually being produced through vapor reformation – not really a process someone wants to have working on a farm.
+It’s easy and well-proven.
+Hydrogen is usually produced through vapor reformation – not a process someone wants to have to work on a farm.

 Dear Rudolf,